lewishowles/components/src/components/chart/progress-bar/progress-bar.md

 ### `trackClasses`

 - type: `Vue class binding`
-- default: `h-4 rounded-full bg-grey-200`
+- default: `null`

-Classes to apply to the track (background).
+Additional classes to apply to the track, merged on top of the base styles (`p-1 rounded-full bg-grey-200 dark:bg-white/20`).
+Any provided classes that conflict with base classes will override as necessary.

 ### `barClasses`

 - type: `Vue class binding`
-- default: `h-full rounded-full bg-purple-800`
+- default: `null`

-Classes to apply to the bar (fill).
+Additional classes to apply to the bar, merged on top of the base styles (`h-full rounded-full bg-purple-800 dark:bg-purple-300`).
 Applied to the indeterminate bar too.
+Any provided classes that conflict with base classes will override as necessary.

 ## Slots